 What’s In A Name?

 25,000 years ago, Michigan was covered with glacial ice more than a mile thick.
 The great ice sheets were continuously being drained of melt-water via huge tunnels at the base of the ice sheet.
-These tunnels, the size of railway or huge highway tunnels, gradually filled with a stratified mix of stones, gravel, and sand.
+These tunnels, the size of railway or highway tunnels, gradually filled with a stratified mix of stones, gravel, and sand.
 When the glaciers finally melted, the sediments in the drainage tunnels formed long, sinuous ridges, marking the course of the old drainage channels, on the otherwise flat Michigan landscape.
 These ridges are called eskers and one of the longest in North America is found in south-central Michigan.
 Known as the Mason Esker, this sinuous ridge extends from Dewitt in the north to slightly beyond Mason to the south.
 Its height ranges from 30 to 50 feet and its width varies from 150 to 400 feet.
-The first settlers from the East called this esker the Great Hogsback.
-Given that the observatory is located on the Great Hogsback, the only real elevation in the Mason area, Hogsback Observatory seemed an appropriate name!
+The first settlers from the East called this esker the Grand Hogsback.
+Given that the observatory is located on the Grand Hogsback, the only real elevation in the Mason area, Hogsback Observatory seemed an appropriate name!

-Telescope Mount and Drive
+Telescope Mounts and Drive

 In order to photograph any astronomical object, the telescope must be firmly attached to some sort of a mount.
 Since the sky appears to rotate during the course of an observing session (15 degrees/hour) the mount must also be equipped with a drive (operating from the observatory electrical system) to permit the telescope to “track” whatever object you wish to image.
-The mechanics of the mount and the motors of the drive system must be sufficiently robust to handle the weight and intertia of the telescope you plan to use.
+The mechanics of the mount and the motors of the drive system must be sufficiently robust to handle the weight and inertia of the telescope you plan to use.
 The Hogsback mount is a CEM60 mount from the [Ioptron Corporation], which can handle telescope loads up to 60 pounds.
 It addition to tracking, the controller for the CEM60 can automatically align the telescope to any object of interest that might be visible in the night sky.

 Most telescopes create an inverted image of whatever object they are trained on.
-If the telescope is designed to view everyday objects, it usually contains a prism that inverts the original/inverted image so that it is properly oriented to the reality that the user the telescope can appreciate.
+If the telescope is designed to view everyday objects, it usually contains a prism that inverts the original/inverted image so that it is properly oriented to the reality that the observer can appreciate.
 These prisms have the potential to reduce the light coming through the telescope, impact resolution, or to distort the image slightly.
 As such they are not incorporated into telescopes use for astronomical purposes.

 As astronomers began to sketch what they saw through their telescopes in the early days of astronomy, they sketched what they saw and left their images inverted because other astronomers would see them the same way when looking through their telescopes.
 As photography became more common this standard continued in use.
 Many astronomers, even today, always prepare their sketches or images inverted, as they would as they would be seen through a conventional astronomical telescope.
 Agencies such as NASA portray objects using what I consider to be a more realistic standard.
 Instead of putting the North Pole of Mars for example at the bottom of the picture they rotate the image so that it is at the top – as you would expect if you were looking for example at a globe of the Earth.
 The point is, there are a number of standards in use and if you don’t understand what they represent it is easy to become confused as you look through your telescope and then look at pictures that published on the Internet or in magazines or television.

-At the Hogsback Observatory, all images are prepared taking a NASA approach.
+At the Hogsback Observatory, all images are prepared taking the NASA approach.
 All planetary and lunar images are displayed with geographic north at the top of the page, south to the bottom, east is to the right, and west to the left – just like a road-map.
 Do not be surprised to run across websites or other sources which use an inverted presentation for, after all, there is no “right way to do it” in a universe where everything is relative.

 Why Only Three Planets?